Irakli Loladze, PhD

 Loladze, I., Kuang, Y., Elser, J.J. & Fagan, W.F.
 (2004) Competition and Stoichiometry: Coexistence of two predators on one prey.
 Theoretical Population Biology 65: 1-15

 Loladze, I. (2002) Rising CO2 and human nutrition: toward globally imbalanced plant stoichiometry?
-Trends in Ecology and Evolution, 17, 457-461 (highlighted in Nature, covered by New Scientist)
+Trends in Ecology and Evolution, 17, 457-461 (covered by New Scientist)

 Loladze, I., Kuang, Y. Elser, J.J.
 (2000) Stoichiometry in producer-grazer systems: linking energy flow with element cycling, Bulletin of Mathematical Biology 62, 1137-1162